ManjitBedi/Hello-Godot-visionOS/README.md

 More info on Godot Vision here [godot.vision](https://godot.vision).
 AFAIK, Godot for visionOS works only with Godot version 4.2.

-Initially, the app display a volume with 2 buttons - the joystick icon button opens a window using a Godot view.
+Initially, the app displays a view in a volume with 2 buttons - the right might button opens a volume displaying the content.

-Note: there is an issue with the Godot content when spawning a volume - the content is too large for the volume; the volume size is hacked for now & needs more work.

 ## Configuration